SamIsTheFBI/dotfiles/README.md

 ## Troubleshooting

 <details>
-<summary><b>No WiFi after opening a closed laptop lid</b></summary>
+<summary><b>No WiFi after opening a closed laptop lid</b></summary><br>

-This happens because closing lid somehow triggers an event to softblock wifi.
+This happens because opening a closed laptop lid somehow triggers an event to softblock wifi.
 Weird thing with the kernel apparently.

 A simple workaround for this is to edit `/etc/systemd/logind.conf`, uncomment every `HandleLidSwitch` line and put `ignore` as their value (doing this so that system doesn't suspend/sleep).
 Then, install `acpid` package and head over to `/etc/acpi/`.
 Open `handler.sh` (may need to use sudo/doas) and find the line containing `button/lid`.
 In the `open` case add a new line `/usr/bin/rfkill unblock wifi`.
 Now enable and start acpid with `sudo systemctl enable --now acpid.service && sudo systemctl start --now acpid.service`
 </details>